yiphei/yif-AI/deep_sight_transformer/README.md

 ## Architecture

 At the high level, the architecture consists of an autoregressive encoder-decoder (like encoder_decoder_transformer).
-The encoder-decoder separation is necessary to the formulation of the planning objective
+The encoder-decoder separation is necessary to the formulation of the planning objective.

 ### Encoder-Decoder